franjsco/umbrello-api/README.md

 3. Clone this repository.
 4. Install dependencies with `npm install`
 5. Create env file or set environment variables. (read "Environment variables" paragraph)
+6. Configure the list of city id (read "OpenWeatherMap - List Of City ID")
-6. Build with `npm run build`.
+7. Build with `npm run build`.
-7. Start the server with `npm run serve`.
+8. Start the server with `npm run serve`.

 ### Environment Variables.